Philippine troops find stash of banknotes as fighters pull back

 | MARAWI CITY, Philippines

-MARAWI CITY, Philippines Philippines troops found bundles of banknotes and cheques worth about $1.6 million abandoned by Islamist militants holed up in Marawi City, a discovery the military said on Tuesday was evidence that the fighters were increasingly penned in.
+MARAWI CITY, Philippines Philippines troops found bundles of banknotes and cheques worth about $1.6 million abandoned by Islamist militants holed up in Marawi City, a discovery the military said on Tuesday was evidence that the fighters were pulling back.

 Fighters linked to Islamic State have been cornered in a built-up sliver of the southern lakeside town after two weeks of intense combat.
 The military said that over the past 24 hours it had taken several buildings that had been defended by snipers.